open-source-search/easy-computer-vision/README.md

-THIS PLATFORM IS IN DEVELOPMENT.
-THIS MESSAGE WILL BE REMOVED AS SOON AS STABLE WORKING VERSION WILL BE RELEASED.

 # OSS Easy Computer Vision
 OSS Easy Computer Vision is an open source platform (part of OpenSourceSearch.com University's "Easy" series), built around Mask R-CNN algorithm.
 It is designed for those who would like to be able to train their own machine